formal-land/formal.land/docs/tools/rocq-of-rust/introduction.md

 cargo install --path lib/
 ```

-It will install the additional `cargo coq-of-rust` command.
+It will install the additional `cargo rocq-of-rust` command.
 Then to translate in Rocq the project of your choice:

 ```sh
 cd my_rust_project/